 Although airtight covers work best, one with a perfect fit with the seal fitting as tight as possible will also do the job.

-RadonAway sump pump cover with clear inspection window.
-Click Here for details.
+The RadonAway sump pump cover with clear plastic inspection window.
+See it below.

 3. Disinfect with Bleach